 To book your tour or for further information please contact the Hall on 01827 283095 or email email@example.com

-Prices start from £10.50 per person for entrance to the Hall, Gardens and Grounds, a guided tour and Tea & Coffee on arrival.
+Prices start from £10.95 per person for entrance to the Hall, Gardens and Grounds, a guided tour and Tea & Coffee on arrival.
 Lunch can be provided or you can visit our on site Coffee Shop which is open 7 days a week.

 The tour encompasses the oldest domestic building in Warwickshire, the Tudor Jettied Building and Great Hall, but can be tailored to suit your requirements and specific interests.
 Examples of buildings from each phase of the Hall’s history can still be seen, creating a rare living museum of architectural styles over 750 years.
 But it is not just a building.
 It is a place full of history.
 The Hall was the home of some notable people and was visited by many famous figures, including Queen Elizabeth I, who spent two nights under its roof in 1575.
 Middleton also has a very special place in the history of British natural science.
 It was here that the first ever book on ornithology and the scientific classification of birds, and subsequently British plants was complied, by Francis Willughby and John Ray.
 The beautiful grounds feature a lake, moat and noted walled garden and offer a range of lovely walks.
 The lake and the land around it have been designated a Site of Special Scientific Interest due to the large number of breeding birds and rare plants that can be found there.